-The installation of other methods is also self-explanatory and can be made self-administered.
-However, if you need a method that is not on the list, check Magento Connect for it, download it and install following the developers’ instructions.
+You can set up payment options in the Admin menu: System > Configuration > Payment Methods.
+The installation of all payment methods is self-explanatory and can be self-administered.
+However, if you need a method that is not on the list, check Magento Marketplace, download it and install while following the developers’ instructions.

+Transactional email setup.
 To make your buyers feel confident about their orders and payment events, configure a transactional email function in System > Transactional emails.
 Although Magento has this option pre-installed, you will need to make some adjustments.

 Also, the installation of a reliable analytics package allows having up-to-date visitor statistics to track their origin, the sums they have spent in your e-store and the products they viewed and actually bought.

-Despite that the number of ready-made extensions on the Marketplace is almost limitless, there is still a possibility that a company cannot find an extension that suits their needs.
+Despite the fact that the number of ready-made extensions on the Marketplace is almost limitless, there is still a possibility that a company cannot find an extension that suits their needs.
 In such cases, custom module creation is the workaround.
 A service provider will create a Magento eCommerce website that will fit into the business specifics and IT landscape perfectly.
 Before taking this road, get familiar with the aspects of Magento Custom Module Development to avoid possible pitfalls.

-Magento for Business Development
+Magento for Business Growth